 Amputations may be caused by:

 Your Rights Mean Everything

-The rights of the injured in America should never be overlooked or brushed aside for any reason, and yet many feel like they have been ignored after an accident.
+The rights of the injured should never be overlooked or brushed aside for any reason, and yet many feel like they have been ignored after an accident.
 Our Toledo amputation injury attorneys know that if we do not fight for our clients, no one else might.